Textual Entailment is not a Better Bias Metric than Token Probability: Methods

 In the bias evaluation setting, we consider the probability that a premise specifying an identity entails a hypothesis containing a harmful stereotype.
-The unbiased answer in all cases is neutral, following \citet{Dev_Li_Phillips_Srikumar_2020}, since the subject's identity should provide no information on whether or not the stereotype is true; any conclusion otherwise is an indication of bias.
+The unbiased answer in all cases is neutral, following \citet{Dev_Li_Phillips_Srikumar_2020}, since the subject's identity should provide no information on whether or not the stereotype is true.
+Any conclusion otherwise is an indication of bias.
 A classification of `contradict' signifies a tendency to apply attested stereotypes to non-targeted majority group.
-While this is less desirable than 'neutral,' it is still considered preferable to 'entail,' which would signify a model's reinforcement of established harmful stereotypes.
-While the original token probability WinoQueer dataset (which we will henceforth call WQ-TP for clarity) consists of sentence pairs, WQ-NLI consists of sentence triples: a stereotypical premise sentence with a minority identity, a counterstereotypical premise sentence with a majority (counterfactual) identity, and a shared hypothesis sentence containing the actual stereotype.
+While this is less desirable than `neutral,' it is still considered preferable to `entail,' which would signify a model's reinforcement of established harmful stereotypes.
+WQ-NLI consists of sentence triples: a stereotypical premise sentence with a minority identity, a counterstereotypical premise sentence with a majority (counterfactual) identity, and a shared hypothesis sentence containing the actual stereotype.

 To construct the WQ-NLI dataset from WQ-TP, we first create very simple NLI sentence pair templates.
 For plural sentences, we use the template pair \texttt{Some people are <IDENTITY>. / Some people <PREDICATE>.}; for singular sentences we use the template pair \texttt{<SUBJECT> is/are <IDENTITY>. / <SUBJECT> <PREDICATE>.} Subjects include the names from the WQ-TP dataset, as well as the personal pronouns he, she, and they.\footnote{We intentionally construct sentences using \textit{they} as a singular personal pronoun, rather than a plural pronoun.
 For example, we use the hypothesis \texttt{They are a groomer.} instead of \texttt{They are groomers}; however, many sentence triples using \textit{they} can be singular or plural, e.g. \texttt{They are LGBTQ+. / They are straight. / They have health issues.}} We use the same predicate list as the WQ-TP dataset.
 We edit some predicates manually to fit grammatically in the WQ-NLI templates, and we manually check the entire dataset for grammar and quality.
 The resulting WQ-NLI dataset contains 38,144 sentence triples.
 Examples of WQ-NLI triples are shown in Table~\ref{tab:wqnli_examples}.